-Terri Betris, M.A., University of Georgia, Athens T. Bruce Fryer, Ph.D., University of Texas (Austin) Kirsten Palmer, MAT, University of South Carolina
+Fryer, T. Bruce, Spanish, Ph.D., University of Texas Austin

 Ongoing rapid local and national demographic fluctuations have created intensive demands upon academic programs offered in the Lowcountry.
 The increasing Hispanic population in the community has necessitated a program centered on acquiring Spanish-speaking skills.
 The combination of an intensive liberal arts background with language proficiency skills and practical experience will help students investigate and integrate knowledge and perspectives in today's multicultural world.
 The purpose of the Bachelor of Arts with a major in Spanish degree program is to enhance and continually improve a university curriculum responsive to the region's higher education needs.
 The program has two tracks: 1.)
 General Spanish and 2.)
 Spanish for Heritage Speakers.
 Both have been designed to address specific regional, national and global demands in education, business, health, social, professional and human services sectors, among others.
 The study of the Spanish language and Hispanic culture, history and literature is an integral part of a liberal arts college education, fostering in students an awareness of their global and local responsibilities and rights.
 Students will learn to examine and analyze their sociological, political, historical, philosophical, ethical and ideological responses to current situations and circumstances within society.
 These skills will place students in a primary position to respond to the comprehensive demands of the region.
 Additionally, the program will provide a field of study vital to a traditional university education.
 The program centers on the constitution and emergence of modern American and international society and its increasing cultural, political, economic and ecological interdependence.